-Patients with recent weight gain or who are overweight should develop a weight-loss plan.
-Patients with nocturnal GERD should eat at least 2 to 3 hours before going to sleep and should consider raising the head of the bed.
+Patients with recent weight gain or who are overweight should Patients with recturnal GERD develop a weight-loss plan.
+Patients with nocturnal GERD develop a weight to a hours before going to sleep and should should eat at least 2 to 3 hours before going to sleep and should consider raising the head of the bed.

-Dietary modification should focus on eliminating foods that trigger an individual patient's GERD symptoms, rather than globally eliminating all common trigger foods (caffeine, chocolate, spicy foods, acidic foods such as citrus fruits, and fatty foods).
+Dietary modification should focus on eliminating foods that trigger an individual patient's GERD symptoms, rather that trigger an interest than globally eliminating all common trigger foods (caffeine, chocolate, spicy foods, acidic foods such as citrus fruits, and cnocolate, specy and constant fatty foods).
 Cessation of alcohol and tobacco use is universally supported.